learn-co-curriculum/dsc-filtering-lab-v2-4/README.md

 #### Alter the table

 NASA notices that several of the planets have rings around them.
 However, we do not have a column to keep track of this information.
-Open up alter.sql in a text editor, and write and save your SQL to use the `ALTER TABLE` statement to add a column called `rings` with a data type of `boolean` to the `planets` table.
-Write the code below to read in and execute that SQL against your database.
+Use the `ALTER TABLE` statement to add a column called `rings` with a data type of `boolean` to the `planets` table.
+Write the code below to use sqlite3 to execute that SQL query against your database.

 ```python